LTE LPP (LTE Positioning Protocol)

 Test Setup

-- Setup A: Uses a commercial UE as the Device Under Test (DUT).
+- Setup A: Using a commercial UE as DUT.

-- Setup B: Uses Amarisoft UEsim as the DUT.
+- Setup B: Using Amarisoft UEsim as DUT.

-- The SIM card provided with the system is used as-is.
-For configuration changes, a separate configuration guide is referenced.
+- SIM card provided with the system is used for all tests.

 -